By Junaid Imdad, Blogger & Digital Experience Strategist

 10. Elimination of All User Interfaces and Invisible Interconnections

-We have entered an age of ambient computing.
-Devices are beginning to anticipate what users need and act without traditional visual interfaces.
+We have entered an age of ambient computing, where Web and App Design extends beyond screens—devices now anticipate user needs and act even without traditional visual interfaces.

 Application Areas: for gesture controls on wearable devices